Pizza City (the podcast)

 Frank Tuttolomondo from Mama’s Too! in New York City

-I talk with Frank Tuttolomondo, owner of Mama’s Too! on the Upper West Side of Manhattan.
+Steve talks with Frank Tuttolomondo, owner of Mama’s Too! on the Upper West Side of Manhattan.
 Frank’s family has owned Mama’s Pizza nearby for nearly 60 years, but his approach to pizza making is far different.
-He experiments with hydration levels, baking technique and fermentation, but also offers a more artisan approach to Sicilian and classic […]
+He experiments with hydration levels, baking technique and fermentation, but also offers a more artisan approach to Sicilian and […]

 Rich Aronson from My Pi in Chicago

-I talk with Rich Aronson, the 2nd generation owner of My Pi, which was started by his father, Larry, in 1971.
+Steve talks with Rich Aronson, the 2nd generation owner of My Pi, which was started by his father, Larry, in 1971.
 Rich talks about how they were the first deep-dish outside of Illinois, then shrank back to just one location.
-His father’s meticulousness – he was a 3rd generation baker – led to all sorts of tweaks on the original Uno’s recipe.
-To this day, it’s one of my favorite versions of deep-dish, and it will be yours too, once you try it.
+His father’s meticulousness – he was a 3rd generation baker – led to all sorts […]

 Mark Iacono from Lucali in Brooklyn

-I sit down with Mark Iacono, one of New York City’s most revered pizza makers.
+Steve sits down with Mark Iacono, one of New York City’s most revered pizza makers.
 Iacono designed his Carroll Gardens restaurant to resemble a pizzeria from the 1940s.
 Everything may look old, but it’s all new.
-His handmade, wood-fired oven is the star attraction – more curved than domed – and some of Brooklyn’s most majestic pies emerge from its stone deck.
+His handmade, wood-fired oven is the star attraction – more curved than domed – and some of Brooklyn’s most […]

 Gina Pianetto from Pat’s Pizza in Chicago